CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - Predefined placeholders

-/// type=MS, answer=[1,3,5]
+/// type=MS, answer=[2,4]

 Which statements correctly describe a prepared statement?

+- It alters SQL commands.

 - It helps against SQL injection attacks.

 - It prepares an SQL statement for execution.

 - It executes the same SQL statement repeatedly.

 - It sends queries and uploads data to databases.

-- It contains placeholders instead of actual parameter values.

 /// type=SS, answer=[5]